-- a.
-Water irrigation systems with low water consumption (for example drip irrigation systems), systems of adapting the animals with the ration water consumption and minimising the water losses (for example drinking troughs with constant level) - b.
+- drinking troughs with constant level) - b.
 Energy investments in equipment for using recoverable energies (biogas, solar energy, windmills, geo-thermal energy, etc. - c.
 Investments in equipment ensuring hygienic and welfare of animals in the holding. - d.
 Investments in farm buildings by using local resources and are of ecological design (wood, stone etc.) - e.
 Investments in specific crop protection equipment for ensuring the integrated management for controlling the pests and diseases - f.
 Investments in equipment that ensure the management of organic waste in the farm (basins for stocking the liquid manure, platforms of making compost from farmyard manure) - g.
-Equipment for loading, transportation and spreading the farmyard manure in the field; - h.
+Equipment for loading, transportation and spreading the farmyard manure in the field: - h.
 Installations for waste waters treatment and recycling the treated water